IgweDaniel/bloop/README.md

 # Bloop Blockchain Monitor

 A high-performance, standalone blockchain monitoring service written in Go.
-Currently supports Ethereum (ETH and USDT) with an extensible architecture for additional blockchains.
+Supports Ethereum (ETH and USDT), Binance Smart Chain (BNB and USDT), and Bitcoin (BTC) with a flexible multi-chain architecture designed for easy expansion to additional EVM-compatible and non-EVM blockchains.

 ## Features